Analyzing and improving modern Zelda UI and visually adapting it for a space fantasy installment.

 Ability Wheel Mockup Iterations

 I realized quickly while making the default states that having two wheels would increase the number of clicks and thus add to the micro-decisions and increase bandwith required when using the menus, so I quickly decided to abandon the first section splitting the sages and abilities and instead integrate them into one menu.
-This may sound like a minor issue, but as the menu is used the most often in the game, an additional click, decision, seconds all add up so pursuing even more reduction is the optimal way forward.
+This may sound like a minor issue, but as the menu is used the most often in the game, an additional click, decision, seconds all add up so pursuing even more reduction is the optimal way.

 Default Versions